LiON: Learning Point-wise Abstaining Penalty for LiDAR Outlier DetectioN Using Diverse Synthetic Data: Preliminaries: Selective Classification

-The seminal point cloud anomaly detection method REAL \cite{cen2022open} lacks a principled framework, hindering both theoretical and experimental analysis.
-So we first formalize the definition of SC and put different methods under a unified \textbf{theoretical} lens. \textbf{Experimentally}, the risk-coverage trade-off analysis that comes along with this framework, allows us to reveal in-depth differences between methods.
+We first formalize the definition of SC and put different methods under a unified lens.
+Experimentally, the risk-coverage trade-off analysis that comes along with this framework, allows us to reveal in-depth differences between methods.